yokeap/offline-vector-map/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 An exeriment of display vector map on HTML5 from local server.
-A offline vector tile (mbtiles) which is download from openmaptiles was used as map source and hosted by tileserver-gl-light.
+Offline vector tile (mbtiles) which is downloaded from openmaptiles was used as map source and hosted by tileserver-gl-light.

 Folder gl-styles is contained style and map data, OSM-Bright style is modified for local use which based on Mapbox GL style specification.